How many pictures will you take during our wedding?

 This is completely understandable.
 If at any point you need us to leave, please just ask and then let me know when I can come back in.
-Ideally we'd like to get some shots of putting on the wedding dress, make-up, gift giving and just all of the candid moments that happen while getting ready.
+Ideally, we'd like to get some shots of putting on the wedding dress, make-up, gift giving and just all of the candid moments that happen while getting ready.

 Do you have any advice on decorating?

 First, boring backgrounds can often make for boring pictures.
 Consider this anywhere we'll be taking pictures.
 This includes your dressing room, ceremony and reception.
 If you can find a dressing room with windows (sometimes placing some thin or gauzy fabric over the windows will add some privacy while allowing for nice light), then add some color, candles or other decorative elements it will make all the difference.
-And make sure to pick up the "mess" as best you can.
+Even more so than that though, make sure to pick up the "mess" as best you can.
 You typically will spend a lot of time decorating for the ceremony.
 The only thing to add would be to consider what direction you'll be facing.
 Do you want pictures of your faces or backs?
 Sometimes the photographer can get pictures from the front and back but this is not usually the case.
 If you are doing unity candles, setting it up so we will see your faces will make for a better image.
 Your reception also is filled with little details that will show up in photos.
 If you can create decorations that circle the space it will be helpful because images will be shot from all angles.
 Sometimes just hanging Christmas lights or other decorative lights will create a beautiful effect for your reception pictures, especially if you will be having dancing.

 Any advice on throwing the flowers?